Career in medicine in Singapore [guide]

 There are 2 universities offering the program at undergraduate levels and a special program at postgraduate level.

-At undergraduate levels, NUS and NTU both have sound programs and admissions is keenly competitive.
+At undergraduate levels, NUS and NTU’s programs are ultra competitive.

-Majority of the spaces are set aside for Singapore-Cambridge A level graduates although other qualifications are acceptable.
+Majority of the spaces are set aside for Singapore-Cambridge A level graduates.

 The indicative grade profiles of students who gain admissions are typically AAA/A.